 Martin J. Mackowski is an associate in Crowell & Moring's Washington, D.C. office and a member of the firm’s Antitrust Group.
 Marty represents clients in both civil antitrust litigation and civil and criminal government investigations.
 He has handled matters in a broad range of industries, including retail, energy, technology, manufacturing, health care, telecommunications, and financial services.
 His recent experiences include:

 - Currently representing a major telecommunications firm in connection with an investigation by the Department of Justice into alleged violations of Section I of the Sherman Act.

 - Asserted claims on behalf of a global technology company in price-fixing litigation and international arbitration brought against manufacturers of cathode ray tubes.

 - Represented a global energy company in a U.S. Department of Justice investigation relating to $2.5 billion merger.

 - Represented a multi-national chemical company in an internal investigation and response to federal grand jury subpoena for alleged price-fixing and bid-rigging.

 Marty earned his J.D., cum laude, from Boston College Law School and his B.A., magna cum laude, in political science from Loyola University Chicago.
 While in law school, Marty successfully briefed and argued an armed robbery case before the Massachusetts Appeals Court, working in conjunction with the local District Attorney’s Office.

-Admitted to practice: Massachusetts, Ohio; U.S. Court of Appeals for the Sixth Circuit; U.S. District Court for the Northern District of Ohio; U.S. District Court for the Southern District of Ohio
+Admitted to practice: District of Columbia, Massachusetts, Ohio; U.S. Court of Appeals for the Sixth Circuit; U.S. District Court for the Northern District of Ohio; U.S. District Court for the Southern District of Ohio